cesardoliveira/javascript-notes-app/README.md

 # JavaScript Notes App
 JavaScript Notes is a responsive web application to creating notes using Customizable Rich-Text Editor and you can access your notes from anywhere.
-It was built in two parts, frontend using React and Bulma (CSS Framework) and backend using Node.js and MongoDB.
+It was built in two parts, frontend using `React` and `Bulma` and backend using `Node.js` and `MongoDB`.

 Live demo: [JavaScript Notes](https://javascript-notes-app-prd.herokuapp.com/)<br />